Born: 1891, Doncaster, Yorkshire.

 Frederick was 19 years old, a Grocer’s Assistant.
 He was living with his parents & siblings.

 Frederick, 43, a Railway Engine Driver – Great Eastern Railway.

 Soldiers’ Effects to Frederick William Dakin – father.

-Frederick is also remembered on the war memorial at the Harwich, Dovercourt & Parkstone Co-Operative Society, Fryatt Room, Harwich Redoubt, Essex.
-St Mary at Stoke Church Ipswich, War Memorial
+Frederick is also remembered on the war memorial at the Harwich, Dovercourt & Parkstone Co-Operative Society, Fryatt Room, Harwich Redoubt, Essex., and at St. Mary at Stoke Church, Ipswich.